How do I keep my airway open without a CPAP machine?

 Positional therapy is another method to maintain an open airway during sleep.
 It involves adjusting your sleeping position to prevent airway blockage.
 For instance, many people experience sleep apnea predominantly when sleeping on their back, in the supine position.

 However, it's important to note that positional therapy may not be effective for everyone.
 It largely depends on the severity and type of your sleep apnea.
-Always consult with a healthcare provider before making significant changes to your sleep routine.
+Always consult a healthcare provider before making significant changes to your sleep routine.

 Oral Appliances: A Bite Out of Sleep Apnea